 Do you teach advanced level students and are looking for a lesson plan that’s work for them?
 Perhaps you teach a 3-4 hour class are feeling kind of overwhelmed by the whole thing.
 What exactly do you do for that large amount of time anyway?
 Won’t the students just be really bored?
+Or, maybe you do some private tutoring.

 If you’ve said these things to yourself, then you’ve come to the right place.
 Check out this lesson plan I put together for intermediate to advanced level students on renewable energy.
 The good news is that you can adapt it for a huge variety of situations.
 It also works for students in almost any country around the world and suits itself to a 1-4 hour lesson.